-Born Desiderio Alberto Arnaz III on March 2, 1917, in Santiago, Cuba, Desi Arnaz fled Cuba to the US with his family in 1933.
+Born Desiderio Alberto Arnaz III on March 2, 1917, in Cuba, Desi Arnaz fled Cuba to the United States with his family in 1933.
 Early success led to him being offered a role in the 1939 Broadway musical Too Many Girls, and he later starred in the film version, where he met his future wife, Lucille Ball.
-In 1949, Arnaz developed the hit TV series I Love Lucy, which ran for six years.
+In 1949, Arnaz developed the hit television series I Love Lucy, which ran for six years.

-Musician, actor.
-Born Desiderio Alberto Arnaz III on March 2, 1917 in Santiago, Cuba.
+Actor and musician Desiderio Alberto Arnaz III was born on March 2, 1917, in Santiago de Cuba, Cuba.
 Born to a wealthy family, the Arnazes fled Cuba for Miami after a revolution in 1933.
 After working a number of odd jobs to help support the family, Desi got his first musician's gig as a guitarist for the Siboney Septet.

 After working briefly for Xavier Cugat in New York, Arnaz returned to Miami to lead a combo of his own and introduce the Conga Line to American audiences.
 It was such a hit, both locally and nationally, that Arnaz returned to New York to start his own band.
 He was offered a role in the 1939 Broadway musical Too Many Girls and later starred in Hollywood's film version.
 It was there that he met his future wife, Lucille Ball.
 They were married in 1940.

 Arnaz made three more films before being inducted into the Army during WWII.
 During his two years in the service, he was responsible for entertaining the troops.
-After being discharged, he formed a new orchestra, recording several hits during the late 1940s, and served as orchestra leader on Bob Hope's radio show from 1946 to 1947.
+He formed a new orchestra after being discharged and recorded several hits during the late 1940s.
+During this time he served as orchestra leader on Bob Hope's radio show from 1946 to 1947.

 'I Love Lucy'